collective/bobtemplates.migration/README.rst

 .. code-block:: console

-    pipenv install bobtemplates.plone
+    pipenv install bobtemplates.migration

 Installation with pip in a virtualenv
 -------------------------------------

-You can also install ``bobtemplates.plone`` with pip in a virtualenv.
+You can also install ``bobtemplates.migration`` with pip in a virtualenv.
 If you don't have an active virtualenv, you can create one inside your project directory.

 .. code-block:: bash